ibm-watson-data-lab/advo-beta-review/WDP_Beta_Scenario.md

 ### Prerequisites

 If you followed the instructions in your welcome letter, you should already have your Bluemix ID and be logged in to Data Science Experience.
 The services you need to complete this tutorial were already created for you, and you have the keys to your Spark service and Object Storage.

+As part of the beta program setup, you already have a set of services and applications available.
+These include:

+* Data Science Experience
+* IBM Watson Machine Learning
+* Message Hub
+* Cloudant NoSQL DB
+* Compose for PostgreSQL
+* Compose for Redis
+* Data Connect
+* Db2 on Cloud

 Find overview and getting-started information, including how to set up a project, in the Data Science Experience documentation: https://datascience.ibm.com/docs/content/getting-started/welcome-main.html.